Why Data Analytics Are Crucial for Building a Smart Retail Strategy

 At this point in the process, we’re ready to implement real-time analytics solutions and provide transformative benefits across the entire enterprise, including sales, marketing, merchandising, channel operations, finance, and the supply chain:

-- Retail marketing.
+- Digital marketing technology.
 Based upon consumer and sales data, we help retailers analyze critical metric-based statistics in order to drive customer lifecycle management and marketing mix modeling.

-- Retail sales and operations.
+- Omnichannel sales and operations.
 We help retailers maximize in-store and online sales opportunities while optimizing operational costs based upon real-time metric-driven performance dashboards.

-- Retail merchandising.
+- Omnichannel merchandising.
 We help retailers analyze targeted data to help make informed decisions about pricing, promotions, and assortment management based upon transaction and loyalty data.

-- Retail fulfillment: We help retailers identify areas of opportunity in order management, inventory management, and fulfillment, including in-store availability, logistics, and warehousing.
+- Omnichannel fulfillment: We help retailers identify areas of opportunity in order management, inventory management, and fulfillment, including in-store availability, logistics, and warehousing.